Brain coral grows in warm, shallow water, like the water around the Great Barrier Reef.

 This coral is a major player when it comes to reef building.
 Brain corals develop very slowly, channeling resources to develop a very strong skeleton and foundation.
 This means that the coral is difficult to dislodge, so it will resist upheaval, hurricanes, and other threats.
 Once the brain coral becomes established, it can provide shelter for other corals and organisms, contributing over time to the development of a true coral reef.

-See also What is a pipe hole?
+See also What is a cave lion?

 Most brain corals reproduce by “transmitting” sperm and eggs.
 The polyps in the coral simply release their sperm and eggs into the water, relying on currents to bring the reproductive material close enough to create a gamete, which then wanders the ocean until it finds a place to settle and start a new colony. of brain coral. .